ethlsn/ethlsn/README.md

 >
 > I am theory and practice combined.
 Nothing works and I do not know why.

-> [!CAUTION]
-> In my work I do precision guesswork based on unreliable data provided by those of questionable knowledge.

 - 👋 Hi, I’m @ethlsn
 - 🎲 In my work I do precision guesswork based on unreliable data provided by those of questionable knowledge
 - 👀 I’m interested in Data & Analytics Engineering, Data Science, Artificial Intelligence and Digital Innovations